Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% with a clear example for 'symbol'.
-The description does not add new parameter information beyond what is in the schema, so it meets the baseline of 3.
+Schema coverage is 100% with a clear description for 'symbol'.
+The tool description does not add additional meaning beyond the schema's example ('AAPL.US'), so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.